ModelEarth/localsite/start/steps/README.md

 <!-- Activate GitHub Pages so we can preview your contributions. -->

 Run the command above in a local folder called "webroot" or a name of your choice.
-Now you can open our active projects page at: [localhost:8887/io](http://localhost:8887/io/)
+Now you can open our Active Projects page at: [localhost:8887/io](http://localhost:8887/io/)

 For further commands, open a new terminal window - the prior is now dedicated to being an http server.